Brightify/Cuckoo/README.md

 **NOTE**: To avoid race condition errors when Xcode parallelizes build phases, add the path of the `OUTPUT_FILE` into the "Output Files" section of the build phase.
 If you find that `OUTPUT_FILE` still doesn't regenerate with new changes, adding mocked files to the "Input Files" section of the build phase might help.

+**NOTE**: From Xcode 15 flag `ENABLE_USER_SCRIPT_SANDBOXING` in Build Settings is `Yes` by default.
+That means Xcode will sandbox the script so reading input files and writing output file will be forbidden.
+As a result running above script may fail to access the files.
+To prevent Xcode from sandboxing the script, change this option to `No`.

 Input files can be also specified directly in `Run script` in `Input Files` form.

 Note: All paths in the Run script must be absolute.
 Variable `PROJECT_DIR` automatically points to your project directory.